tutikka/simple-service-monitor/README.md

 - Desktop application to set up various kinds of services and provide a dashboard view
 - Graphical trend of each service
+- Save and open list of services

+Available service types:

 - URL service: monitor a URL using HTTP
 - JDBC service: monitor a database using JDBC (be sure to include JDBC driver)
 - TCP service: monitor a custom host and port using TCP